david-andrew/dewy-lang/resources/discussion_points.md

 `tbd`: types that are constant, but do not cause compile time error when trying to overwrite in lower scopes. instead they make a new shadow.
 Perhaps we don't have this type, and just force the user to explicitly use `let` when they want to overwrite const types.
 - I think a common case would be `i` for the complex value, and the user will want to overwrite it with i as the common iterator index in loops. that's a weird case though because it uses none of the mutability declarations.
 It would be `loop i in a..b`, so presumably loop uses `let` by default

-simply doing `name = value` may or may not be allowed depending on if name is aleady defined, and the mutability it has.
+simply doing `name = value` may or may not be allowed depending on if name is already defined, and the mutability it has.
 - if `name` does not exist yet, then this is equivalent to `let name = value`
 - if `name` exists and was declared with `let`, then this is equivalent to updating that instance of `name` with the new value
 - if `name` exists and was declared with `const` then this will fail at compile-time

+To put it another way, `name = value` is sort of equivalent to `create_or_overwrite name = value`. perhaps we'll even have `create_or_overwrite` used internally, and `name = value` is just syntactic sugar for it

 ## Precedence of comma vs assignment [leaning towards requiring parenthesis around default function arguments, e.g. `foo = a,(b=1),(c=2) => a+b+c`, e.g. `foo123 = @foo((a=1),(b=2),(c=3))`]